 Mt.
-Mokoto (1,000m/3,281ft) sits on the rim of the Kussharo Caldera and has fantastic views of the lake on a clear day.
-The trail (4.1km/2.6 miles return) climbs gradually, ducking in and out of low shrubs along the ridgeline, giving our legs a chance to recover from yesterday's adventure on Mt Meakan - which we can sometimes see in the distance.
+Mokoto (1,000 m / 3,281 ft) sits on the rim of the Kussharo Caldera and has fantastic views of the lake on a clear day.
+The trail (4.1 km / 2.6 mi return) climbs gradually, ducking in and out of low shrubs along the ridgeline, giving our legs a chance to recover from yesterday's adventure on Mt Meakan - which we can sometimes see in the distance.